image

 1. Negative QuantiFERON-TB Gold or T-SPOT TB blood screen test (good for 2 yrs.), or

-2. Negative PPD or chest X-ray with the last 12 month, or
+2. Negative PPD or chest X-ray within the last 12 months, or

 3. Negative PPD yearly thereafter while enrolled in the program.